PaulDuvall/public/windsurf/global_rules.md

 - Develop using Python 3.11 within a virtual environment.
 - Follow [PEP8](https://peps.python.org/pep-0008/) guidelines with detailed inline comments and comprehensive documentation.
 - Manage dependencies through `requirements.txt` and, where appropriate, use AWS Lambda layers.
+- Only include packages in requirements files that are actively used by the project; remove any unused dependencies to ensure minimal, secure, and maintainable environments.

 ### 2.4 Cross-Platform & CI/CD
 - Ensure compatibility on macOS and Linux.